sagiegurari/cargo-make/docs/_includes/content.md

 cargo make docker_flow
 ```

-Will result in creation of a new docker container that will run parts 1-3 inside it.
+Will result in creation of a new docker container that will run parts 1-3 inside it.<br>
 **The example works, however it does not support several features like passing cli args and so on...**

 <a name="usage-shell-completion"></a>